 Keep taking your vitamins

-Taking prenatal vitamins will benefit your baby's development and nourish your pregnancy body and health.
+Taking prenatal vitamins will benefit your baby's development and nourish your pregnant body and health.
 Adding a supplement of 400 micrograms of folic acid to your diet will help the foetus to develop healthily.